haroldgil/SyS-tools/index.md

 ### Map

 You can see the code to generate these examples in the [SyS-tools GitHub repository](https://github.com/haroldgil/SyS-tools/).
-For a step-by-by walkthrough of how to use the code, see the [SyS-tools wiki](https://github.com/haroldgil/SyS-tools/wiki/).
+For a step-by-by walkthrough of how to use the code, see the [SyS-tools GitHub wiki](https://github.com/haroldgil/SyS-tools/wiki/).

 ## Authors and Contributors
 Many of the tools demoed on this page were entirely developed by others.
 I do not take credit for their work.
 My main contribution here is to collate, adapt, and present them in one location.

 ## Support or Contact
-Contact Harold Gil (@hgil) for more information.
+Contact Harold Gil (@haroldgil) for more information.